danielweidman/pixmob-ir-reverse-engineering/README.md

 - Other bracelets may unfortunately need to pried open and potentially taped back together.
 Most of these take 2 CR1632 batteries.

 ## Contributing
 Feel free to open an issue or pull request if you have any improvements to make or if you are able to glean anything new and action-worthy about the IR packet structure.
+I'm also happy to answer any questions about how to get things up and running.